sbergot/wandering-mushroom/content/2020-12-03-the-society-we-live-in.md

 * The corporate top management are at the top of the food chain.
 They are absurdly rich and powerful.
-They might have different philosophies but in the end most of their time and energy is spend on maintaining and increasing their power.
+They might have different philosophies but in the end most of their time and energy is spent on maintaining and increasing their power.
 There are few dozen individuals at this level.
 All of them are high functioning genius psychopath.
 Each megacorporation is piloted by a few of those.
 They have a strong presence in the media.
 They are the public face of